robotframework/robotframework/doc/userguide/src/SupportingTools/Libdoc.rst

 Libdoc automatically creates HTML documentation if the output file extension is :file:`*.html`.
 If there is a need to use some other extension, the format can be specified explicitly with the :option:`--format` option.

+Starting from Robot Framework 7.2, it is possible to localise the static texts in the HTML documentation by using the :option:`--language` option.

 ::